sebaxakerhtc/My-Ubuntu-Server/site_permissions.md

-# I was in trouble with one joomla site after moving ot from another server.
+# I was in trouble with one joomla site after moving it from one server to another.
 The solution is easy, but very dificult to find it.
 It works.
 <p>
 <p> This commands totaly solve my problem